nextstrain/ncov/docs/index.md

 #### 3. Run basic analysis on example data
 ```
-sarscov-tutorial$ snakemake --profile ./my-analyses/example
+ncov$ snakemake --profile ./my-analyses/example
 ```

 #### 4. Visualize your results (or our example output)
 Go to `https://auspice.us` in your browser.
-Drag and drop `./auspice/sarscov2.json` (or any other JSON in this directory) anywhere on the screen.
+Drag and drop `./auspice/ncov_example.json` (or any other JSON in this directory) anywhere on the screen.

 Voila!